| Hannah Tsai

 Other recommended stores

-Products not carried in drugstores (such as Disney's cooperative products) can be found here.
+Products not carried in drugstores (like Disney's tie-ins) can be found here.

 How to get to Central Park?

-Walk toward the 4A exit of Sakae subway station.
+Head towards Exit 4A of Sakae subway station.

-Then arrive at Oasis 21 (on the right-hand side).
-Please go straight ahead.
+Arrive at Oasis 21 (on the right).
+Go straight ahead.

-Recommended department stores and shops which you can enjoy at the same time
+Recommended department stores and shops to enjoy together

-It's recommended that you take the underground street Central Park, and Mori no Chikagai, which will be introduced later, and aboveground Oasis 21, Don Quijote, and Sunshine Sakae (the north side of the map) together.
+We recommend you take the underground street Central Park and Mori no Chikagai, introduced next, and go aboveground for Oasis 21, Don Quijote, and Sunshine Sakae (the north side of the map).
 Or you can walk to the TV tower.
-Go straight down to Central Park, you even can arrive by Hisaya Odori subway station!
+Go to Central Park, and even arrive by Hisaya Odori subway station!

 3. Underground Street: Mori no Chikagai